NCEAS/eml/docs/eml-semantic-annotations-primer.md

 These components are analogous to parts of a sentence: the **subject** and **object** can be thought of as nouns in the sentence and the **predicate** (object property or data property) is akin to a verb or relationship that connects the **subject** and **object**.
-The semantic triple expresses the statement about the associated resource.
+The semantic triple expresses a statement about the associated resource, that is generally the **subject**.
 Semantic annotations added to EML can be extracted and processed into a semantic web format, such as RDF/XML, such that the semantic statement(s), i.e. RDF triples, become interpretable by any machines that can process the W3C standard of RDF.

 #### URIs
-Ideally, the components of the semantic triple should be globally unique and should consist of resolvable HTTP uniform resource identifiers (URIs; or more formally, IRI's).
+Ideally, the components of the semantic triple should be globally unique and consist of resolvable HTTP uniform resource identifiers (URIs; or more formally, IRI's).
 The *subjects* of most EML semantic annotations will likely be HTTP URI's that identify the dataset resource itself, or specific attributes or other features within a dataset.
 The *objects* of EML semantic annotations, as well as the *predicates* that relate the subject to the object, will most typically be HTTP URI references to terms in controlled vocabularies accessible through the Web, so that users (or computers) can dereference the URI's and look up precise definitions and relationships of these resources to other terms.

 An example of a URI is "http://purl.obolibrary.org/obo/ENVO_00000097", which resolves to the term "desert area" in the Environment Ontology (ENVO), when entered into the address bar of a web browser.
 Users can learn what this URI indicates